Aamon-Magnusson/AamonDwm/readme.md

 For a basic display of the keybindings hit SUPER + O. (It'll show in dmenu)

-When putting this config on to a system make sure to change the directories in the config.h defines.
-This is also a good time to change any programs that one would like to use.

 A list of patches remains inside the Patches folder.

 ## Dependencies